-A safe is maintained at the Grand Junction Police Department Substation on the main campus to store firearms, ammunition, archery equipment, knives, etc. Students who reside on campus are welcome to store these items in the safe that are used for hunting, sporting, or competitive purposes.
+A safe is maintained at the Grand Junction Police Department Substation on campus to store firearms, ammunition, archery equipment, knives, etc. Students who reside on campus are welcome to store items that are used for hunting, sporting, or competitive purposes in the safe.